How can you protect yourself and your business from potential financial losses due to coronavirus-related fraud?

 - ask you for your PIN or banking password

 - arrive unannounced at your home to administer the vaccine

 - ask you to prove your identity by sending copies of personal documents such as your passport, driving licence, bills or payslips.

 If you receive a call you believe to be fraudulent, you should hang up.

 If you are suspicious about an email you have received, you should forward it to email@example.com whilst any suspicious text messages should be forwarded to the number 7726 which is free of charge.

 Cybercrime awareness during the pandemic

-Following government guidance on fraud control during emergency situations, the North West Regional Organised Crime Unit is encouraging the public to be extra vigilant during these times and extremely cautious when sharing personal and financial details online.
+Throughout the COVID-19 pandemic, the public has been encouraged to be extra vigilant and extremely cautious when sharing personal and financial details online.